telepresenceio/telepresence/reference/intercepts.md

 telepresence intercept hello --namespace myns --port 9000
 ```

-This will intercept a workload named "hello" and name the intercept
+This will intercept a workload named `hello` and name the intercept
-"hello-myns".
+`hello-myns`.
 In order to remove the intercept, you will need to run
 `telepresence leave hello-mydns` instead of just `telepresence leave
 hello`.